UPDATE APRIL 2017

 Ted has been our President for a very long time and has always given us his full support.
 This includes frequent mentions on his radio show and a radio interview with us was featured last year on his show.
 Despite being a very busy man, he still manages to find time to support us here at the Sanctuary too and can often be seen mixing with our supporters and visitors at our Open Days.

 On 12 March 2016 he presided over the official opening of our Charity Shop in Ramsbottom which had been closed for a short time for a refit and makeover, which made the occasion extra special both for us and for our supporters.

 Animal-loving actress Gemma Atkinson, an Emmerdale favourite who plays Carly Hope in the extremely popular soap, has visited us numerous times over the last several months.
 It’s not the first time by any means that Gemma has been to Bleakholt as she visited the Sanctuary regularly as a child growing up in Bury, so the Sanctuary is close to her heart.

-This is not the end of her support either, as Gemma has offered to continue to help Bleakholt, so we invited her to step in as our Vice President to work alongside Ted Robbins.
+This was not the end of her support either, as Gemma offered to continue to help Bleakholt, so we invited her to step in as our Vice President to work alongside Ted Robbins.
 We were thrilled to announce that she accepted, saying that she was very flattered and that “it would be an honour to do so”.
 As Ted has now stepped down she agreed without a moments hesitation to fill the breach as our President and we welcome her whole-heartedly.

-Gemma will be leading the Bleakholt Team of runners in the forthcoming Great Manchester 10K Run on 22 May 2016.
+Gemma also led the Bleakholt Team of runners in the Great Manchester 10K Run on 22 May 2016.